cloud-coder/docker-lab-2016/part-2/README.md

-# Workshop - Part 2
+# Part 2 - Docker Compose
-This lab offers an introduction to concepts and commands used in Docker Compose tool.
-We reinforce the concepts by taking a simple web application which is made up of three containers, and define a Compose file for it.
-And start, stop and scale the application using this compose file.
+This lab is an introduction to concepts and commands used in the Docker Compose tool.
+We reinforce the concepts by taking a simple web application made up of three containers, and define a Compose file for it.
+We then start, stop and scale the application using this compose file.

-Upon completing this lab you learn:
+Upon completing this lab you will learn:
 * Docker Compose concepts and commands
 * How to build a multi-container application
 * How to start, scale and view container logs

-## Docker Compose
+## Overview
 Typically applications are made up of two or more separate runtimes.
-For instance a web application has a runtime where web artifacts are served, but it also would requires other capabilities such as database, caching, gateway, messaging, etc. In a Container based solution, each capability is hosted in its own container.
-Separating capabilities in their own containers in this manner allow a solution the flexibility to scale each of these components according to the application usage patterns and needs.
-This flexibility adds some level of complexity, because now a single application has dependencies on several components and these dependencies are not readily evident.
+For instance a web application has a runtime where web artifacts are served, but it would also require other capabilities such as database, caching, gateway, messaging, etc. In a Container based solution, each capability is hosted in its own container.
+Separating capabilities in their own containers allows a solution the flexibility to scale each of these components according to the application usage patterns and needs.
+This flexibility adds some level of complexity as a single application now has dependencies on several components, and these dependencies are not readily evident.

-Docker Compose is a tool that allows defining a multi container application in a single file.
-Therefore to take advantage of Docker Compose all you really need is to create the Compose file and use your containers.
+Docker Compose is a tool that allows defining a multi container application into a single file.
+Therefore, to take advantage of Docker Compose all you really need is to create the Compose file and use your containers.

 To start your application and all its components (services), you need the following:
 1. A *Docker container* _per service_ (e.g. web, db...): you already know how to create a Docker container.
 It is important that the container you create is defined using a Dockerfile, rather than manually created and committed.